Inferring low-dimensional microstructure representations using convolutional neural networks: Introduction

 \section{Introduction}

 A central problem in materials design is the analysis, characterization, and control of materials microstructure.
 Microstructure is generated by non-equilibrium processes during the formation of the material and plays a large role in the bulk material's properties~\cite{Kumar06,Ostoja-Starzewski07,Wang08,Fullwood10,Torquato10}.
-In recent years, machine learning and informatics based approaches to materials design have generated much interest~\cite{Rajan13,Kalidindi15,Lookman16a,Voyles16,Xue16}.
+In recent years, machine learning and informatics based approaches to materials design have generated much interest~\cite{Rajan13,Kalidindi15,Lookman16a,Voyles17,Xue16}.
 Effective statistical representation of microstructure has emerged as an outstanding challenge~\cite{Kalidindi11,Liu13,Niezgoda13}.

 Standard approaches begin with an $n$-point expansion, and typically truncate at the pair correlation level~\cite{Jiao07,Fullwood08,Jiao09,Chen14}.
 Pair correlations can capture information such as the scale of domains in a system, but miss higher order complexities such as the detailed shape of domains or relative orientation of nearby domains~\cite{Jiao10a,Jiao10,Gommes12,Gommes12a}.
-Three-point correlations (and successors) quickly become computationally infeasible, and are not tailored to capture the statistical information of interest.
+Three-point correlations (and successors) quickly become computationally infeasible, as the number of $n$-point correlations scales exponentially with $n$.
+Furthermore, they are not tailored to capture the statistical information of interest.
 Much current work involves deploying a set of modified two-point correlations to better capture certain microstructural features~\cite{Jiao09,Niezgoda08,Zachary11,Gerke14,Xu14}.

-Independently, researchers in machine learning for computer vision have been developing powerful techniques to analyze image content~\cite{Lecun98,Krizhevsky12,Simonyan14,Szegedy14,He15}.
+Independently, researchers in machine learning for computer vision have been developing powerful techniques to analyze image content~\cite{Lecun98,Krizhevsky12,Simonyan14,Szegedy15,He16}.
 Deep Convolutional Neural Networks (CNNs) have emerged as a particularly powerful tool for image analysis~\cite{LeCun15}.
 Of particular interest to materials microstructure analysis is literature regarding \emph{texture} reconstruction and modeling~\cite{Hao12,Kivinen12,Luo13,Gao14,Theis15}; in this context a texture is an image with roughly translation invariant statistics.
-Indeed, Gatys et al. have recently demonstrated that correlations between CNN activations capture the statistics of textures exceptionally well~\cite{Gatys15a,Gatys15}.
+Indeed, Gatys et al. have recently demonstrated that correlations between CNN activations capture the statistics of textures exceptionally well~\cite{Gatys15a,Gatys16}.